anwarjaved/tina-cms-test/MIGRATION.md

 # Migrating and Upgrading

 Summary
-:   A site that uses `just-the-docs` (as a theme or as a remote them) automatically
+:   A site that uses `tina-cms-test` (as a theme or as a remote them) automatically
     switches to a new release, unless it is pinned to a previous version.

     This migration guide draws attention to: